kadena-community/kadena.js/packages/apps/docs/src/docs/invest/chainweaver.md

 #### Upgrading the Virtual Machine

-When a new Chainweaver is released, you don't need to download a new OVA every time.
+When a new version of Chainweaver is released, you don't need to download a new OVA every time.
 Instead, close the Chainweaver application inside the VM and notice these two icons on the desktop.
+Click **Upgrade Chainweaver** to run an update script.
-Click the "Upgrade Chainweaver" icon and an update script will start.
-You can then click the other desktop icon to restart Chainweaver.
+After you run the script, click the other desktop icon to restart Chainweaver.

 ![desktop icons](/assets/docs/ova_desktop.png)